ovidiu-giorgi/rectangles/README.md

-# rectangles
+# Rectangles
-Small java app that does fun things with rectangles.
+Insert, edit and query rectangles in the console.